glentner/resource-monitor/docs/source/developers.rst

 library.
 Additional resources may be possible to collect but may not necessarily be easily made cross-platform.

-The GPU functionality is simply a wrapper around command-line tools, currently just ``nvidia-smi``.
-In the library, this has been implemented by a fully generalized notion of a *Status* object.
+The GPU functionality is simply a wrapper external tools, e.g., ``nvidia-smi``.
+In the library, a fully generalized notion of an *ExternalMetric* interface is provided.
 In principle, anything that could conceivably be invoked on the command-line need only have a parser method implemented.

 For example:

 .. code-block:: python